JohnCremona/CMFs/PostgresSchema.md

   * check_total_count : The number of entries in char_dir_values matching a given orbit_label should be char_degree (checked in char_dir_values)
   * check_order_match : order should match order in char_dir_orbits for this orbit_label
 * Fast
-  * FIXME : Conrey index n in label should appear in galois_orbit for record in char_dir_orbits with this orbit_label
+  * check_galois_orbit : Conrey index n in label should appear in galois_orbit for record in char_dir_orbits with this orbit_label (attached to char_dir_orbits)
-  * FIXME : The x's listed in values and values_gens should be coprime to the modulus N in the label
+  * check_character_values : The x's listed in values and values_gens should be coprime to the modulus N in the label
-  * the value on -1 should agree with the parity for this char_orbit_index in char_dir_orbits
+  * check_parity_value : the value on -1 should agree with the parity for this char_orbit_index in char_dir_orbits
-  * FIXME : for x's that appear in both values and values_gens, the value should be the same.
+  * check_character_values : for x's that appear in both values and values_gens, the value should be the same.